ecubus/EcuBus-Pro/resources/examples/can_e2e/readme.md

 ## How It Works

 1. **CRC8 Initialization**: Creates a CRC8 calculator using the built-in CRC module
-2. **Message Interception**: Uses `Util.setTxPending` to intercept all outgoing CAN messages before transmission
+2. **Message Interception**: Uses `setTxPending` to intercept all outgoing CAN messages before transmission
 3. **E2E Protection**: For messages with ID 1 and 8-byte length:
    - Updates byte 6 with an incrementing counter (modulo 256)
    - Computes CRC8 checksum over bytes 0-6